AndersLH/ColorTestTool/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm install xlsx file-saver`

-For exporting to Excel sheets
+Must be installed for compatibility for exporting to Excel sheets